s-pyadyshev/s-pyadyshev/README.md

 ### Hi there 👋

-- 🌱 I’m currently working in RTK IT
 - ⚡ Fun fact: There is no free will, we are all a set of commands

 ---